Thomas "Scotch Tom" Nelson

 Thomas "Scotch Tom" Nelson (1677–1747) was an immigrant from England who became a wealthy merchant at Yorktown in the Colony of Virginia.
 His children married into the First Families of Virginia, achieving not only high social rank but political power, so he is considered the progenitor of one of the First Families of Virginia.
 The house he built at Yorktown, now named to honor several generations of men sharing the same name, is on the National Register of Historic Places.

 Early life

-Nelsons was son of a cloth merchant in Penrith, Cumberland.
+Nelson was son of a cloth merchant in Penrith, Cumberland.
 His relationship with Captain Francis Nelson of Berkshire, England, who made several voyages to the Virginia colony between 1608 and the winter of 1612-1613 (when he died in a voyage exploring Hudson's Bay) is unknown.

 Virginia career

 After three voyages to the Virginia colony, possibly as a boatswain on various merchant ships, circa 1705 Nelson used his modest inheritance and accumulated capital to open a store in the newly developing town where the York River flows into Mobjack Bay.
 During the next four decades, he participated in the triangular trade, shipping Virginia tobacco to Britain or continental ports, and securing manufactured goods and enslaved people on the return trip.
 In addition to the store, Nelson built wharves and warehouses, as well as a grist mill, and also owned a ship.